Who is Susie Wiles, Donald Trump's new White House chief of staff?

 WASHINGTON (AP) — With her selection as President-elect Donald Trump ‘s incoming White House chief of staff, veteran Florida political strategist Susie Wiles moves from a largely behind-the-scenes role of campaign co-chair to the high-profile position of the president’s closest adviser and counsel.

 She’s been in political circles for years.
-But who is Wiles, who is set to be the first woman to step into the powerful role of White House chief of staff?
+But who is Wiles, the operative set to be the first woman to step into the powerful role of White House chief of staff?

 She has decades of experience, most of it in Florida